aknjoroge/fictional-university-wp-theme/readme.md

 - ### Event post type & custom query

 Defined an event post type and using a custom url query to load only future events in the post type archive page

+- ### Pagination implementation on a custom query

+Implemented pagination for past events using custom query